Address

 15 Manufacturing Equipment That Drive Efficiency

-It is very rarely we see a product that is made purely by hand, even our household electronics or stainless steel mixer.
-Instead, they are manufactured using manufacturing equipment, allowing mass production by converting raw material into finished goods hundreds of times faster than any labourer ever could.
+It is very rare to find a product made purely by hand today.
+Even everyday household electronics and stainless steel appliances are manufactured using industrial equipment that converts raw materials into finished goods hundreds of times faster than any human worker ever could.

 Definition of Manufacturing Equipment